Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 In [Extending Op with Python](./python_kernel_op.md#op_2), we explained how to provide backwards computation for a custom Op which is registered by the `REGISTER_USER_OP_GRAD`.

 In fact, `REGISTER_USER_OP_GRAD` is actually defining the backward subgraph for derivation.
 So we don't necessarily need to specifically implement a backward Op to evaluate the gradient which like in [Providing Backward Computation for Custom Op](./python_kernel_op.md#op_2) to implement a backward Op specifically to derive the gradient.
-But most of the time we can use OneFlow's existing Op to describe the backward subgraph.
-This section supplements [Using Python Extension Op](./python_kernel_op.md#op_2) by detailing the method of backward registration and representing an inverse subgraph using an existing Op.
+Most of the time we can use OneFlow's existing Op to describe the backward subgraph.
+This section supplements [Using Python Extension Op](./python_kernel_op.md#op_2) by introducing how to construct the backward subgraph using existing op during the gradient registration.

 Oneflow is automatically get gradient during backward map expansion and the OneFlow framework uses [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to get the gradient which means automatically find the gradient of the entire expression using the chain rule.